-Join Richard Harrington for an in-depth discussion in this video Shooting strategies for panoramic photos, part of Creating Panoramas with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Shooting strategies for panoramic photos, part of Lightroom: Creating Panoramas.

 - Before we jump into post-production, let's briefly talk about production.
 It's important that you shoot your panoramic photos correctly if you want to get good merges inside of Lightroom.
 Now by no means is this a full production class.
 I've already recorded that for Lynda.com, and you can check out our detailed course all about shooting panoramic photography.
 Join me and we'll explore red rock in Las Vegas, and you'll see a lot of shooting strategies.
 But for now, let's cover some of the essentials.
 I like to always have a beefy tripod, something really solid to shoot off of.